 At Nova, we have clinical and recovery teams that work together to form our recovery program.
 This allows us to work with individuals to break down barriers built by a history of trauma, chronic relapse and intense shame.
-Our recovery program consists of an assigned recovery specialist, a peer-driven community and groups, and accountability exercises designed to improve communication and raise awareness of behaviors that need to change.
+Our drug and alcohol rehab program consists of an assigned recovery specialist, a peer-driven community and groups, and accountability exercises designed to improve communication and raise awareness of behaviors that need to change.

 Recovery Specialists – Client progression through the 12-step program is led by our recovery specialists who facilitate the 12-step Big Book, spirituality, and awareness groups.
-They also meet with our clients for individual sessions two times per week.
+They also meet with our clients for individual sessions two times per week throughout their rehab program.
 The primary role of the recovery specialist is to provide guidance and show clients how to stay sober by living out the twelve principles of recovery found in the steps.
 Since all of our recovery specialists are in recovery themselves, they are actively working through the 12 steps and can provide valuable insight and encouragement based on their own personal experiences.

 - Awereness Groups – Four days a week, you will participate in an awareness group, which is facilitated by our recovery specialists.
 The purpose of an awareness group is for the community to keep one another accountable for their daily actions.
 This is achieved by providing honest feedback regarding behaviors, actions or attitudes that someone else may not see or acknowledge within themselves.
 Awareness groups help each individual in the group gain a deeper understanding of themselves and recognize harmful behaviors in their own lives that could possibly lead them back to active addiction.
 The language used in this group is in the format of sentence stems, such as: